jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Lab

 The objectives of this lab will be to use the shell and understand meta-characters, pipes, search, and tools.
 The outcome will be that you will be able to successfully use meta-characters for file creation, location, modification, and manipulation.
 You will successfully master the concept of pipes and redirection as well.
-Resist the temptation to use the GUI file manger and a web browser.
+Resist the temptation to use the GUI file manager and a web browser.
 All actions will be done through the shell.

 __Final deliverable__ is to place all commands into a single text file named lastname-firstname-week-6-commands.txt), and all of the above screenshots into a single zip file named: __lastname-firstname-chapter-06-lab.zip__